 Grei Mendez, Carlisto Acevedo Brito facing murder charges in 1-year-old Nicholas Dominici's death at Bronx day care

-NEW YORK -- Two people are awaiting arraignment in the death of a 1-year-old boy at a Bronx day care.
+NEW YORK -- Two people are facing multiple charges, including murder, in the death of a 1-year-old boy at a Bronx day care.

 Grei Mendez, 36, stayed silent as she was walked from the 52nd Police Precinct in handcuffs Sunday.